 If you don’t know what a grey card, here’s an example.
-It’s my Lastolite Ezybalance collapsable grey card.
+It’s my Lastolite Ezybalance collapsible grey card.
 It is one of the simplest pieces of equipment I own.
 Although it is eight years old and used all the time, it is still in good condition.
-The Lastolite gray card is a good quality product and available from Amazon at a very good value price.
+The Lastolite gray card is a quality gray/white card and is available from Amazon at a fair value price.

 You can also get gray cards that are printed on cardboard or plastic.
-But the collapsable gray cards fold down and can be stored away in very little space.
+But the collapsible gray cards fold down and can be stored away in little space.

 STEP 1: Mark your spot

 The first thing to do is decide where you want to stand in the scene and then mark it.
 This ensures you always stand in the same place throughout the filming process, no matter how many times you might stop and start.
 I use a short strip of gaffer tape and stand with a foot at each end of the tape.

 I have used this method frequently and from experience I know the distance my feet should be apart.
 This means the length of tape I use is sometimes longer than it needs be, as can be seen in the image above.
 If you prefer, make two tape crosses, and place them on the ground exactly where your feet need to go.
 This will help you film yourself with an iPhone, or any other camera, when you can’t see yourself on the screen.